tomjn/WordPress-The-Right-Way/en/routing/query_variables.md

 Now that we know how query variables work, we might want to add our own query variable to act as a tag or flag we can watch for in a rewrite rule.

-Query variables are whitelisted for security reasons, but we can add extra query variables to the whitelist using the `query_Vars` filter:
+Query variables are whitelisted for security reasons, but we can add extra query variables to the whitelist using the `query_vars` filter:

 ```php
 function wpd_query_vars( $query_vars ){